sydsajidhussain/kira-editor/README.md

 cargo run to start the editor || cargo run 'filename'  => to open a file

-arrow keys or w a s d => move the cursor,
+arrow keys to navigate the screen,

 ctrl + q => exit,